 So unless you are having custom cabinets built, or have a great carpenter to build a hidden compartment, what are your options?

-Offers the first grommet style receptacle that eliminates the worry if you accidentally spill.
-To use the PCS34A-90 Kitchen Power Grommet you simple pull up on the ring located on the top of the grommet.
-When open/upright, there is a small red button to push at the bottom to lower it back into the surface.
+Mockett offers the first grommet-style receptacle that eliminates the worry if you accidentally spill.
+To use the PCS34A-90 Kitchen Power Grommet you simply pull up on the ring located on the top of the grommet.
+When open/upright, there is a small red button to push at the bottom to lower it back to the surface.